imbev/simplematrixbotlib/README.md

 [View docs on readthedocs.io](https://simple-matrix-bot-lib.readthedocs.io/en/latest/)

 # Installation
-### To use it, simplematrixbotlib can be either installed from pip or downloaded from github.</br>
+### To use it, simplematrixbotlib can be either installed from PyPi or downloaded from github.</br>
-Installation from pip:
+Installation from PyPi:
 ```
 python -m pip install simplematrixbotlib
 ```